-Neurofeedback, The #1 Way to Heal Dyslexia!
+Neurofeedback, The #1 Way to Overcome Dyslexia!

 Neurofeedback is a relaxing, non-invasive form of treatment for Dyslexia that measures the brains electrical waves with a cutting-edge device called an electroencephalograph (EEG).
 There are five brain waves the EEG can observe.
 These are known as alpha, beta, gamma, delta, and theta waves.
 If the EEG discovers that there are some abnormalities in the brain waves, then dyslexia or another condition such as ADHD or SPD might be present.
 Dr. Leigh will then work with both children and adults that suffer from this condition to train them on how to use their brain in a different manner so they can overcome the challenges they are having with their dyslexia or other condition if present.